 - There is a rationalization of the event leading to a protective mechanism called dissociation.

-- The nervous system is either hyperactive or hypo-active – often leading to detrimental effects on normal daily functioning and manifesting in a variety of pain symptoms, syndromes, and in severe cases with amnesia of the initial event.
-Peter Levine puts it like this: “It is as if our instinctive survival energies are all dressed up and nowhere to go”.
+- The nervous system is either hyperactive or hypoactive, which often leads to detrimental effects on normal daily functioning and manifests in a variety of pain symptoms, syndromes, and in severe cases with amnesia of the initial event.
+Peter Levine puts it like this: “It is as if our instinctive survival energies are all dressed up with no place to go”.

-To unfold and resolve trauma one has to look at and revert the dissociative processes.
-What is most acute for someone who is traumatized is the interpretation of the event colored by feelings of guilt, blame and self-reproach.
+To unfold and resolve trauma one has to look at and reverse the dissociative processes.
+What is most acute for someone who is traumatized is the interpretation of the event as it is colored by feelings of guilt, blame, and self-reproach.

-Having passed the barrier of being stuck in the story of guilt, blame, judgment and self-reproach – energy is freed up in the nervous system and emotions can be seen for what they are.
+Having passed through the barrier of guilt, blame, judgment and self-reproach, energy is freed up in the nervous system and emotions can be seen for what they are.
 This leaves the person in a neutral space after release.
 Patterns that were put in place as a result of trauma can now be used as constructive strengths.

-Using body sensation to understand and unfold Post-Traumatic Stress is an effective and generally short term approach to resolving the affects of trauma.
+Using body sensation to understand and unfold Post-Traumatic Stress is an effective and generally short-term approach to resolving the effects of trauma.